IMpcuong/dot/awesome-git/README.md

 9. `git ls-files`:

-- List files using git instead of `ls` commands in your current shell:
+- List files using git instead of `ls` commands in your native shell:

 ```git
 git ls-files